Week 37 Cyberattack Digest 2019 – Swindon College, Phillip Capital Inc, JP Morgan Chase & Co. and others

 According to the U.S. Commodities Futures Trading Commission (CFTC), a futures brokerage from Chicago is obliged to pay a total of $1.5 million for allowing cyber criminals to perform an attack on the company’s email systems and get away with $1 million withdrawn from a customer’s account.
 Phillip Capital Inc (PCI) did not give any comments on the CFTC’s conclusions.
 The case originates from a phishing attack that took place February 2018 and proves the vulnerability of firms from the financial sector.
 The attack was performed as PCI’s information technology engineer received an email from a hacked account and sent login details to the malefactors in response.
 The case clearly demonstrates how fails in responding to a cyber incident can lead to trouble with regulators.

-PCI failed with U.S. regulations aslo by not disclosing the details of the attack to customers, the CFTC said.
-The penalty sums up to $1 million in restitution to the customer affected by the cyber attack and a $500,000 penalty.
+PCI failed with U.S. regulations also by not disclosing the details of the attack to customers, the CFTC said.
+The penalty sums up to $1 million in restitution to the customer affected by the cyberattack and a $500,000 penalty.